College World Series: Florida Faces Familiar Foe In Opener - ESPN 98.1 FM - 850 AM WRUF

 — Jesse Simmons (@ItsJesseSimmons) June 11, 2024

 Not only have the Gators earned their spot, but the team has also secured a rematch against a familiar Southeastern Conference foe that they have already faced in 2024.
-Florida is set to face the Texas A&M Aggies (49-13) on Saturday, June 15 for the night cap game at 7 p.m.
-EDT at Charles Schwab Field.
+Florida is set to face the Texas A&M Aggies (49-13) on Saturday for the night cap game at 7 p.m.
+ET at Charles Schwab Field (ESPN, ESPN 98.1-FM/850-AM WRUF).

 Rewind